genilab/genilab.github.io/projects.md

 | **Smarter Retail & Commerce** | Businesses are using generative tools to tailor customer experiences, create dynamic marketing content, and simulate consumer behavior, enabling more predictive, engaging, and responsive commerce. |
 | | |

-We keep an updated [list of Project Ideas at COLLABORATE](./collaborate.md).

 ### Check Also